SHAcollision/pubky-vibes/README.md

 ANDROID_SDK_ROOT=/path/to/sdk ANDROID_NDK_HOME=/path/to/ndk cargo apk build --release
 ```

-The GitHub workflow generates a throwaway release keystore for CI builds.
-Locally, set
+The GitHub workflow generates a throwaway release keystore (password `android`) for CI builds to
+match the signing metadata in `Cargo.toml`, and exports `CARGO_APK_RELEASE_KEYSTORE` and
-`CARGO_APK_RELEASE_KEYSTORE_PASSWORD` and `CARGO_APK_RELEASE_KEY_PASSWORD` if you prefer
-using your own signing keys.
+`CARGO_APK_RELEASE_KEYSTORE_PASSWORD` so `cargo-apk` can sign.
+If you prefer using your own
+signing keys, update the signing fields in `Cargo.toml` and adjust the workflow to point at your
+keystore credentials.

 ## Continuous integration